The Yunnan Grand Budget Tour (Group Tour)

 In September 2013 the rice terraces of Yuanyang where added to the list of the UNESCO World Heritage sites.

 Early-risers witness an unforgettable sunrise over the rice terraces.
 If possible visit one of the bustling weekly local markets in the area and observe the local people from various ethnic groups doing their weekly shopping.
-Many of them still wear their traditional costumes.

 In the afternoon, scenic hike through the magnificent rice terraces of Yuanyang to a nearby Hani village.

 Day 4: YUANYANG RICE TERRACES - STONE FOREST - KUNMING

 You leave Xinjie and the Yuanyang Rice Terraces and drive north towards Mile.
 The fertile land and the mild climate make this part of the Yunnan province ideal for cultivating tobacco.

 Visit the Stone Forest, one of Yunnan's most popular tourist attraction.
 Years of rain and erosion left behind a bizarre and impressive landscape of limestone pillars which, with a little imagination, indeed resemble a Forrest.
 You have a walk through the maze of paths and walkways leading through this natural wonderland.
 Continue drive 1.5 hrs. to Kunming.
 Check-in at your hotel.
 Overnight accommodation takes place in the capital of the Yunnan Province, Kunming.

 Optional and recommended for the evening: You can visit the Cultural Dance Show “Dynamic Yunnan”, a song and dance medley organized by renowned dancer, Ms. Yang Liping.
 It shows the different dances of the minority tribes in Yunnan province.
 It is both vibrant and colorful as the dancers energetically perform in their traditional costumes.

 Day 5: YUNNAN BUDGET TOUR: THE OLD TOWN OF DALI